-Distance learning is increasingly widening participation in life-long learning, and is directly contributing to the amount of learners progressing to further and higher education in Ireland.
-However, whilst growing in popularity – it is not always obvious that many courses are certified and accredited by professional or government bodies, like QQI (Quality and Qualifications Ireland).
+Distance learning offers many options for learners hoping to progress to further and higher education in Ireland.
+Many online courses are certified and accredited by professional or government bodies, like QQI (Quality and Qualifications Ireland).
 Most Irish distance learning providers have agreed quality assurance policies and procedures with QQI, and therefore are registered to offer validated online courses leading to QQI awards on the National Framework of Qualifications.
 This extends opportunities for recognition of awards, along with access, transfer and progression for all learners.

 National Framework of Qualifications